neopass/wordlist/README.md

 Generate a word list from various sources, including [SCOWL](http://wordlist.aspell.net).
 Includes a default list of ~140,000 english words.
 Additional dictionary/wordlist paths can be configured via the [options](#options).

+System dictionaries can also be used, such as `/usr/share/dict/words`, `/usr/share/dict/british-english`, etc.

 ```bash
 npm install @neopass/wordlist
 ```